quentinlampin/draft-lampin-schc-minimal-architecture/draft-lampin-schc-minimal-architecture-00.md

  This is the classic case for SCHC over LPWAN networks, as described in {{RFC8724}}, {{RFC8824}},
  {{RFC9363}}.

-The dispatching is done based on a identified header field, such as the an ethertype, the IPv6 Next Header field, a specific UDP port.
+The dispatching is done based on a identified header field, such as the an ethertype, the IPv6 Next Header field, a specific UDP port...
+Note that each header of the protocols compressed by SCHC must be built before compression with SCHC.

 In the example above,